-Ritchie Cunningham, Ralph Malph, Potsie and Fonzie never had to worry whether their Facebooks made them cool or made them nerds and not just because their television characters.
+Ritchie Cunningham, Ralph Malph, Potsie and Fonzie never had to worry whether their Facebooks made them cool or made them nerds and not just because they are television characters.

 But because in the days before social media no one could say they unfriended someone on Facebook for being a jerk, dick, asshole or douchebag.